alf45tar/Pedalino/README.md

 ## Auto Sensing

-Most of them are plug-and-play because Pedalino will recognize via auto-sensing feature.
+Most of the foot switches and expression pedals are plug-and-play because Pedalino will recognize via auto-sensing feature.

 Auto-sensing will also enable automatic calibration.
 After each power on cycle move the expression pedal to its full range and Pedalino will calibrate it.
 During the first full movement of the pedal MIDI events could be not precise because Pedalino is still learning the full range of the pedal.